pranayga/expl0ring_V8/docs/cpp_intro.md

 ## Introduction

 C++ powers most of the V8 engine.
-All the memory memory management logic, Ignition Interpreter, Turbofan (Optimizing compiler) are written in C++.
+All the memory management logic, Ignition Interpreter, Turbofan (Optimizing compiler) are written in C++.
 Thus, it's very much required for anyone beginning with V8 exploitation to brush up their C++ skills enough to understand V8's source code.

-While a lot of us have run into C++ at somepoint in our lives, if it wasn't in a recent production code (which isn't older than you are) there's a great chance you never ran into the new, expansive and a little different world of new features from `C++11/14`.
-At time of writing (3rd Sept, 2020), Chromium's most codebase is based in `C++11/14` and being actively migrated for `C++17` with a [target for 2021](https://chromium-cpp.appspot.com/).
+While a lot of us have run into C++ at some point in our lives, if it wasn't in a recent production code (which isn't older than you are) there's a great chance you never ran into the new, expansive, and a little different world of new features from `C++11/14`.
+At the time of writing (3rd Sept, 2020), Chromium's most codebase is based in `C++11/14` and being actively migrated for `C++17` with a [target for 2021](https://chromium-cpp.appspot.com/).
 While there's a lot of change, the changes from C++11/14 and onwards are pretty incremental.
 However, there's quite a leap in new things from `C++98` to `C++11/14` as we'll see.

 Wait, I don't need to read no `C++11/14`.
 I know C++:
 * Templates
-* Multiple Inheritences
+* Multiple Inheritance
 * Namespaces
 * .... another 10K stuff

-I know that as back of my hand.
+I know that as the back of my hand.
 I mean,

 ![](https://thumbs.gfycat.com/TerrificImpureHarrier-size_restricted.gif)